jogonzal/connect-test/README.md

 # Wishlist

-1. Query params for "current account" that refresh the page
-2. Ability to test all connect elements
+1. Ability to test all connect elements
-3. Move off of nextjs and into a simple parcel/nodejs setup